-This is a question often asked, either just in our minds or sometimes asked directly to us at Allied Financial.
+This is a question often asked, either just in our minds or sometimes asked directly to us at Allied Financial, as independent pension advisors.

 It is a really important question, as there is little incentive to simply keep throwing money into a pension fund, without any real idea of what that fund will achieve for you down the road.